 - Can my Advisor offer me all the Investment Products, Services and Styles that I may require to grow and protect my Wealth?

-- Do I have a tool to find the other professionals I need, such as accountants, lawyers, etc, when I need them?
+- Do I have a tool to find the other professionals I need, when I need them?

 - How are those professionals rated?

 - Are the fees I am paying justified?

 - Do I understand what my fees provide are supposed to me?

 - Am I paying the right amount or too much?